 Once the wrist has healed sufficiently, you may need to undergo physical therapy sessions to help strengthen the muscles and ligaments around the wrist joint.
 These sessions can be challenging, but they are essential for regaining full use of your wrist.
 The key is to be patient and to follow your therapist's instructions for rehabilitation exercises.
 With time and care, your wrist will eventually return to its normal strength and flexibility.

-If your fracture is not healing on its own, your doctor may try using a bone stimulator.
+If your distal radius bone is not healing on its own, your doctor may try using a bone stimulator.
 These devices provide gentle vibrations or electric pulses to help encourage bone growth.

 Choosing the right type of cast is important to ensure that your wrist bones heal properly.
 And while getting a cast can be frustrating, it's essential to choose the right one for your needs.
 Let’s take a look at the different cast options available today: